 I mentioned costs in my previous post about Greece.
 Here I will say that prices are similar to other European countries and Athens is more expensive than smaller cities and villages in Greece.
-The main dish will typically cost 8 – 14 Euro, 4 – 8 Euro for a starter and several Euros per a soft drink.
+The main dish will typically cost 8 – 14 Euro, 4 – 8 Euro for a starter, and several Euros per soft drink.
 Thus, a typical dinner for us (two adults and one child), consisting of several starters, three main dishes, drinks and sometimes a dessert, would end up costing around 50 Euro.

 Day 2 – Acropolis of Athens and National Archaeological Museum